juanmbraga/Unifei/Selected/Heterogenous List (COM111 - Project 1)/README.md

 Furthermore, one could point out a lack of standardization of the variable and function names, which does give me some _itches_ (specially variable names with single or two letters, and functions with multiple structures, such as openFolder, open_folder, and openfolder).
 The project could have used some more planning at the beginning and could progress more organically if the code were made from the ground up.

 We also made a presentation, and I was assigned the task of making an introduction as well as explaining the concept itself.
-The pdf with the presentation slides can be found on this folder by the name of **"Modulo 07 - Trabalho Pratico 01 - Lista Heterogenea (Slides Introducao).pdf"**.
 Since I have not asked the others for consent for it specifically, I did not upload the video.

 ## On the concept of Heterogeneous Lists
 I had been very interested in ways of explaining concepts since the beginning of the year when I watched a few CS50 classes from Harvard University on EdX.
 I was fascinated by how David Malan cares about the way people understand concepts (or at least that is what I presumed based on his excellent classes) and applies that awareness on his examples and practical situations.